What am I?

 My fruit ripens at different times on a single plant.
 Because of this and my delicate flesh, farmers hand pick the fruit when I’m perfectly ripe.

 After I’m picked, I should be used right away.
-I can be eaten fresh or made into jam, frozen, or baked.
+I can be eaten fresh or made into jam, frozen for smoothies, or made into baked goods like cake and muffins.

 Did you guess...
 Strawberry